2018 ANCA Conducting Masterclasses

 Wednesday 4 April 2018 - Afternoon rehearsal and Evening concert

 Thursday 5 April 2018 - Day

 Thursday 5 April 2018 - Morning

 A lecture by Dr Karen Grylls.
 The secret ingredients to excellent choirs in New Zealand revealed. -

 Please note that this lunch is not the standard lunch for choristers at the school, the purchase of a Networking Lunch ticket is required.

-Jenny Mathers is currently Head of Music at St. Catherine’s School, Toorak, Melbourne, Australia.
-She takes a varied classroom load, including both the Primary and Secondary Schools.
-She conducts two choirs and the flagship Jorgensen Orchestra and she enjoys many forms of music making, including playing the clarinet (L.Mus.A), accompanying her students on the piano (A.Mus.A), and singing (A.Mus.A) in choirs.
+Jenny Mathers has recently been appointed as the Director of Music at Korowa Anglican Girls School, having previously been Head of Music at St. Catherine’s School, Toorak, Melbourne for nine years.
+She conducts two choirs and the Flagship Menuhin Orchestra and she enjoys many forms of music making, including playing the clarinet (L.Mus.A), accompanying her students on the piano (A.Mus.A), and singing (A.Mus.A) in choirs.
 Jenny is passionate about using imagery in all forms of her teaching and the ‘discovery’ of the work of Rudolph von Laban when she completed her Masters of Music Education at Florida State University in 1997 was life-changing.
 She uses this knowledge whenever she teachers conducting, such as at the ACCET Summer School or short courses for the University of Melbourne Graduate program.
 Jenny has spent many years on committees for ACCET, ABODA (Australian Band and Orchestral Directors Association) and ANCA, having been the Victorian Branch treasurer for 11 years, and now, after a break for family leave, the Vice-President.

 She was convener of the first Sounds Great! conference in 2003 and has enjoyed continued involvement with the organization of this conference, as well as planning for the 2015 Choralfest in Melbourne.